graph8-com/g8browser/README.md

 ## 🔥Why Graph8?

-Looking for a powerful AI web agent without the $200/month price tag of OpenAI Operator? **Graph8** , as a chrome extension, delivers premium web automation capabilities while keeping you in complete control:

-- **100% Free** - No subscription fees or hidden costs.
-Just install and use your own API keys, and you only pay what you use with your own API keys.
 - **Privacy-Focused** - Everything runs in your local browser.
 Your credentials stay with you, never shared with any cloud service.
 - **Flexible LLM Options** - Connect to your preferred LLM providers with the freedom to choose different models for different agents.
-- **Fully Open Source** - Complete transparency in how your browser is automated.
-No black boxes or hidden processes.

 > **Note:** We currently support OpenAI, Anthropic, Gemini, Ollama and custom OpenAI-Compatible providers, more providers will be supported.